 Director • Producer • Camera • Editor

-Born in 1981 in Jerusalem, Dror Dayan is a filmmaker, political activist and film scholar based in Berlin and the UK.
+Born in 1981 in Jerusalem, Dror Dayan is a filmmaker, political activist and film scholar based in Berlin and Liverpool.
 He studied cinematography at the Film University “Konrad Wolf” in Babelsberg, where he completed his latest feature documentary “Even Though My Land is Burning”, which analyses the role of Jewish-Israeli activists within the Palestinian popular struggle in the West Bank.

 His documentary was screened at festivals around the world including at the Boston Palestine Film Festival and the Festival Ciné Palestine in Paris in 2017.